 Day 1 – Arrival and Orientation

 En route, your group will stop for lunch in a local “soda” or restaurant, and then you will visit the famous Basilica “Nuestra Señora de los Angeles” in the town of Cartago.
-Here, the students will witness Catholic Costa Ricans, which makes up around 85% of the population, praying to their patron saint – La Negrita.
+Here, the students will witness Catholic Costa Ricans, which make up around 85% of the population, praying to their patron saint – La Negrita.
 They believe there is a natural spring of blessed holy water that runs by the Basilica where citizens stop to fill bottles to bring back to bless their homes and their family members.
 Witnessing this activity will begin the wonderful discussion of the importance of water in the spiritual realm of life.

-This evening, the students will have an Introductory Meeting and will partake in introduction games, so the student group, host teachers and program instructors can start to get to know one another.
+This evening, the students will have an Introductory Meeting and will partake in introduction games, so the student group, host teachers, and program instructors can start to get to know one another.
 The group will settle into their hotel and will enjoy a delicious dinner on site this evening.

 Day 2 – Water Workshop at CATIE Campus

-In the morning your group will enjoy breakfast at the hotel and will set off for a private Water Workshop lead by expert investigators that work within the institution CATIE’s (Centro Agronómico Tropical de Investigación y Enseñanza/Center for Tropical Agricultural Research and Higher Learning) Campus.
+In the morning your group will enjoy breakfast at the hotel and will set off for a private Water Workshop led by expert investigators that work within the institution CATIE’s (Centro Agronómico Tropical de Investigación y Enseñanza/Center for Tropical Agricultural Research and Higher Learning) Campus.
 The group will learn about the local watershed, the importance of water and biodiversity, and the governance and economics of water in Costa Rica.